How to Fix the WordPress Add Media Button Not Working Issue

 What Is the Add Media Button Not Working Issue?

 The Add Media button is one of the most used features in WordPress.
 It allows users to upload and insert media files like images, videos, and PDFs into their posts or pages.
 When this feature stops working, it becomes a serious issue for bloggers, business owners, and website managers.
-Recently, many users have reported that the WordPress Add Media button not working problem is becoming more common.
-It often appears suddenly—without any obvious reason or warning.
+The issue usually appears after a plugin update, theme change, JavaScript conflict, browser cache problem, or a problem in the WordPress admin area.

 Add new post